Church Growth

 How do you engage members who only attend on Sundays?

 Sunday-only attenders are your largest at-risk population.
-The most effective strategies for this group are: (1) a weekly mid-week devotional email that extends Sunday's message into the week, (2) a personal birthday or anniversary message that communicates they're known individually, and (3) a low-barrier small group invitation — specifically the 6-week sampler group format that doesn't require a long-term commitment.
+The most effective strategies for this group are: (1) a weekly mid-week devotional email, (2) a personal birthday or anniversary message, and (3) a low-barrier small group invitation — specifically the 6-week sampler group format that doesn't require a long-term commitment.

 How do you measure church member engagement?

-Track four metrics: (1) small group participation rate (% of regular attenders in a group), (2) volunteer participation rate (% serving in at least one ministry), (3) giving participation rate (% of households giving), and (4) attendance consistency (% of members attending 3+ Sundays per month).
+Track four metrics: (1) small group participation rate, (2) volunteer participation rate, (3) giving participation rate, and (4) attendance consistency.
 These four numbers give you a comprehensive picture of engagement health.

 How do you re-engage members who have become inactive?